jupyterhub/jupyterhub/docs/source/reference/services.md

 ## Definition of a Service

 When working with JupyterHub, a **Service** is defined as a process that interacts with the Hub's REST API.
-A Service may perform a specific or action or task.
+A Service may perform a specific action or task.
 For example, the following tasks can each be a unique Service:

 - shutting down individuals' single user notebook servers that have been idle